thelema/odb/guidelines.md

-When a package is extracted from its tarball, it is expected that either the tarball contains a single toplevel directory, inside which is the build infrastructure (make/oasis/omake) or that the tarball contains the contents of this toplevel directory.
+When a package is extracted from its tarball, it is expected that either the tarball contains a single toplevel directory, inside which is the build infrastructure (make/oasis/omake) or that the tarball contains the contents of this toplevel directory (this is strongly discouraged).
 No assumptions are made on the name of this toplevel directory; whatever it's called, `odb` will detect it and use it for building.
 If there are multiple toplevel directories in the tarball, batteries will guess one and try to install, but this is not recommended.

 ### VCS structure